 Alternative would be to associate the unauthorized Device_A with a USIM which does not require binding, establish a connection, and then feed it with the encrypted RAND from the AV received by the Device_B.
 It is still unclear how this input action into the secure execution environment would be accomplished apart from significantly modifying the operating system of the device.

 It is not a matter of reading the output from the black box.
 It is a matter of accessing the Input of the black box in practical way.
 An contrary to NSN assumptions this is not too easy.

+4) HSS and AuC impact: There will be significant impact on the HSS.
+Although, due to the failure of the UDC activity, the function split inside the HSS is not visible in the specs it can be concluded from the proposed mechanisms that the Authentication Centre part of the HSS will be affected.
+The task of the AuC currently is computing the authentication vectors.
+The AuC is generally realised in a trusted HW module inside the HSS whose modification is costly.

 ALU comment: The AuC will still compute the normal authentication vector with the AMF value supplied by the HSS.
 The AMF value may occasionally change, but normally it will be semi-static.
 Once the AV is received by the HSS front end, the post processing will be applied to it encryptting the RAND.
 Without getting into the HSS internal architecture, this would be functionally not different, and computationally much-much simpler, than applying e.g. the EAP post processing at the 3GPP AAA.

+5) Increase of storage: There is likely to be a large increase in the number of keys to be stored in the HSS because now not only subscriptions, but MTC terminals will have keys (the KME keys and optionally public keys), and their number may become large.
+Providing authentication data into the HSS is an elaborate process between USIM provider and operator, and storing the new keys in the HSS and distributing them to the MEs may be quite a burden on operators.

 ALU comment: Unfortunately, no additional functionality comes for free.
 Expecting specific binding restrictions, the Operators would need to know what is bound to what, and unlike today, they will need to keep more than one identifier in the record.
 Obviously, additional storage comes with the cost.
 Storing the KME would require additional 16 Bytes of storage per device record.
 (As an example, at today’s prices one additional TerraByte of storage cost $40.
 Whether it is a lot or a little – let’s not decide at 3GPP)

+6) Impact on the Attach procedure through dynamic KME provision: While the second module (pre-established KME) for the network-based solution impacts – as far as we can see – only the ME and the HSS, the third module (dynamic KME provision) has a huge impact on the Attach procedure and requires all MMEs/SGSNs/MSCs involved to be upgraded, as well as the introduction of new messages before the feature can become effective.
+Consequently, not only CT1 and CT4 would be affected (as claimed in the companion pCR S3-140120), but also SA2 with their 23.401 and 23.060.